v1r7u/cloud_computing_old/demo_steps_docs/05-core-services_networking.md

 terraform apply
 ```

-NOTE: deployment fails at first, because `azurerm_postgresql_firewall_rule` cannot get public_ip value.
-Azure assigns real IP address only when it is attached to a network-interface.
-However, terraform stores public_ip information in state file after the ip object is created and at this point of time the value is empty string `""`:
-> Error: expected start_ip_address to contain a valid IPv4 address, got:
->
->  with module.vm_psql_net.azurerm_postgresql_firewall_rule.psql_public_fw_rule,
->  on ../modules/vm_psql/public_psql.tf line 29, in resource "azurerm_postgresql_firewall_rule" "psql_public_fw_rule":
->  29:   start_ip_address    = azurerm_public_ip.vm_public_pip.ip_address

-You can check empty value in state file, then rerun `terraform apply`, then check the state file again.
+NOTE: Public IP Address (PIP) for *private_vm* has `Dynamic` allocation type, which means that Azure allocates actual IP only after the PIP is attached to real resource (e.g. VM).
+Thus, after first `terraform apply` output value for `private_vm_ip` property will be empty.
+You can check this in state file, then rerun `terraform apply`, then check the state file again.

 6. Parse terraform output: save private key and environment variables: